NickBwalley/NickBwalley/readme.md

 <hr/>

 My name is [Nick Bwalley](https://www.linkedin.com/in/nick-bwalley-740b80205/), and I am a passionate and highly skilled software engineer based in Kenya.
-I specialize in the M.E.R.N.
-STACK (MongoDB, Express.js, React, and Node.js) and also have a particular interest in the field of cyber security.
+I specialize in the M.E.R.N.(MongoDB, Express.js, React, and Node.js) stack, and also have a particular interest in the field of cyber security.
 I possess a wealth of knowledge and experience in the field, having honed my skills through self-study and practical application.
 I am a firm believer in the power of open-source projects and collaboration with teams, as I believe it leads to the development of innovative and effective solutions.
 I am always seeking new opportunities to apply my expertise and welcome the opportunity to work with like-minded individuals.
 Please feel free to peruse my portfolio of projects and do not hesitate to contact me for further information or collaboration.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 🔭 I’m currently building a Full Stack MERN mini-projects.
+- 🔭 I’m currently building Realtime Chat app with React.
-- 🌱 I’m currently learning Cyber Security and sharpening my skills in M.E.R.N.
-Stack.
+- 🌱 I’m currently learning React-Typescript and Cyber Security.
 - 💼 How to reach me: [email](mailto:nickbwalley@gmail.com) :)
 - 💬 Ask me anything about coding, I am happy to help :)
 - 😄 Pronouns: He/him/his
-- ⚡ Fun fact: I am a Polyglot:{English, Swahili, French, Spanish} and typist.
+- ⚡ Fun fact: I am a Polyglot and typist.

 ![](https://komarev.com/ghpvc/?username=NickBwalley&color=blue)